 Select a an exam type

-All applicants must have a pre-registration degree in relevant allied health profession and the following of relevant experience as a minimum: Students currently working in the UK - At least 1 year of post qualification clinical work experience in the specialism they have applied for.
-Typically this should be work experience from a ‘Band 6 level role; Students currently working outside of the UK – At least 2 years post qualification clinical work experience, ideally including at least 1 year in the specialism you have applied for.
+Students need to hold a pre-registration degree in a relevant allied health profession, be currently employed in the clinical specialty you wish to apply for and have the following relevant experience as a minimum: Students currently working in the UK - At least 1 year of post qualification clinical work experience in the specialism they have applied for.
+Typically, this should be work experience from a ‘Band 6 level role.
+Students currently working outside of the UK – At least 2 years post qualification clinical work experience, ideally including at least 1 year in the specialism you have applied for.
+You must have met the minimum work experience requirement at the point you apply for the programme.

 Students living in